Hellenic Army Veterinary Service: Independent operation

 Pilavios was succeeded as head of the Veterinary Service by Charilaos Kanavatzoglou.
 In 1912, the law number 3995/1912 set the number of veterinarians serving in the Greek military at 32 and established a second veterinary hospital in Larissa.
 It also abolished the position of divisional veterinarian, dispatching military veterinarians to cavalry and artillery regiments; which hampered its operation during the Balkan Wars.
 The Veterinary Service trained approximately 20 farriers per year, a number insufficient for the needs of the army.
 Basic veterinary training was provided to cadets in the Hellenic Military Academy and the Higher Military School for Non-Commissioned Officers which was supplemented by the publication of veterinary manuals.

 During the course of the Balkan Wars the number of serving veterinarians rose to 50.
 This included conscripts, volunteers from the Greek diaspora and French veterinarian Lamarck.
 Farriers numbered 35 corporals and 70 privates.
 The Veterinary Hospital of Thessaloniki was founded in 1914.
 The organized training of veterinary nurses was initiated in 1917.
 The following year was marked by the creation of veterinary equipment warehouses, up until then veterinary supplies were stored along with other medical material.
 Farrier workshops were attached to the veterinary warehouses, creating regular, orthopedic and corrective horseshoes.
-By 1923 the Veterinary Service had become completely independent.
-Each veterinary hospital had an outpatient, infectious disease, surgical and microbiological departments as well as a nursing school.